saayani/Map-Me/README.md

   * Run the project using the `play` button on top left corner of xcode as you can see below in the screenshot.
   ![uploadImage](https://user-images.githubusercontent.com/16102594/49329631-f4311100-f5a7-11e8-9128-518fff2d269a.png)

-## Things Learnt
+## Things I Learnt

- * Accessing networked data using Apple’s URL loading framework
+ * Accessing networked data using Apple’s URL loading framework.
- * Authenticating a user using over a network connection
+ * Authenticating a user over a network connection.
- * Creating user interfaces that are responsive, and communicate network activity
+ * Creating user interfaces that are responsive, and communicate network activity.
- * Use Core Location and the MapKit framework for to display annotated pins on a map
+ * Use Core Location and the MapKit framework to display annotated pins on a map.

 ## ScreenShots
 <img src="https://user-images.githubusercontent.com/16102594/49329768-6a367780-f5aa-11e8-986f-67f91cc3ea82.PNG" width="45%" height="700" align="left"/>